tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ### Step 4: Calibration

-Once we have matched detection pairs from the sensors, we can compute the rigid transformation between them using an SVD-based estimation algorithm.
-Since radar detections lack a Z component, we convert the problem to 2d by setting the Z component of lidar detections to zero, allowing the transformation to be determined in 2d.
-Currently, we support two algorithms for estimating the transformation: a 2d SVD-based method and a yaw-only rotation estimation.
-The 2d calibration is generally preferred when valid; otherwise, the yaw rotation is used as the calibration output.
+After matching detection pairs from the sensors, we can compute the transformation between them using estimation algorithms.
+Currently, we support two methods: a 2d SVD-based approach and a yaw-only rotation approach.
+For the 2d SVD-based method, since radar detections lack a Z component, we convert the problem to 2d by setting the Z component of lidar detections to zero.
+We then estimate the transformation using the SVD method provided by PCL.
+The yaw-only rotation method, on the other hand, calculates the average yaw angle difference of all pairs and estimates the transformation, considering only rotation, between the sensors.
+Generally, the 2d calibration is preferred when valid; otherwise, the yaw rotation is used as the calibration output.

-It's also important to note that in the near future, the calibrator will be updated to support radar detections with non-zero Z components using different transformation algorithms.
+It's also important to note that in the near future, the calibrator will be updated to support radar that includes elevation angle and provides different transformation algorithms.

 ### Diagram